Singularitarianism: History

-Singularitarianism coalesced into a coherent ideology in 2000 when artificial intelligence (AI) researcher Eliezer Yudkowsky wrote The Singularitarian Principles, in which he stated that a Singularitarian believes that the singularity is a secular, non-mystical event which is possible and beneficial to the world and is worked towards by its adherents.
-Yudkowsky's conceptualization of singularity offered a broad definition developed to be inclusive of various interpretations.
-There are theorists such as Michael Anissimov who argued for a strict definition, one that refers only to the advocacy of the development of posthuman (greater than human) intelligence.
+Singularitarianism coalesced into a coherent ideology in 2000, when artificial intelligence (AI) researcher Eliezer Yudkowsky wrote The Singularitarian Principles, in which he states that a Singularitarian believes that the singularity is a secular, non-mystical event that is possible, beneficial to the world, and worked toward by its adherents.
+Yudkowsky's definition is inclusive of various interpretations.
+Theorists such as Michael Anissimov argue for a strict definition that refers only to the advocacy of the development of superintelligence.

-In June 2000 Yudkowsky, with the support of Internet entrepreneurs Brian Atkins and Sabine Atkins, founded the Machine Intelligence Research Institute to work towards the creation of self-improving Friendly AI.
-MIRI's writings argue for the idea that an AI with the ability to improve upon its own design (Seed AI) would rapidly lead to superintelligence.
+In June 2000, Yudkowsky, with the support of Internet entrepreneurs Brian Atkins and Sabine Atkins, founded the Machine Intelligence Research Institute to work toward the creation of self-improving Friendly AI.
+MIRI's writings that an AI with the ability to improve upon its own design (Seed AI) would rapidly lead to superintelligence.
 These Singularitarians believe that reaching the singularity swiftly and safely is the best possible way to minimize net existential risk.